Nicholas-Nilson/PythonFundamentals.Exercises.Part10/README.md

 * Withdrawing money from an account
 * Balance inquiry for a particular account

-From an interactive terminal, you should be able to import these classes an interact with the objects and methods defined above.
+From an interactive terminal, you should be able to import these classes and interact with the objects and methods defined above.

 **Constraints**